Vincaliber/Learning-Tracker/README.md

 A Learning Tracker App built with React
 - Add, Edit and remove the learnings
 - Search for learnings from the list and then update or remove it
-- Save data to local storage
+- Save and retrieve data from/to local storage

 ## Technologies Used
 - React